menomi/alx-system_engineering-devops/0x01-shell_permissions/README.md

-file 14:changes the owner to vincent and the group owner to staff for all the files and directories in the working directory. file 15:changes the owner and the group owner of _hello to vincent and staff respectively. file 16:changes the owner of the file hello to betty only if it is owned by the user guillaume.
+file 14:changes the owner to vincent and the group owner to staff for all the files and directories in the working directory. file 15:changes the owner and the group owner of _hello to vincent and staff respectively. file 16:changes the owner of the file hello to betty only if it is owned by the user guillaume. file 17:will play the StarWars IV episode in the terminal.